jina-ai/jina/docs/fundamentals/flow/health-check.md

-# Health and readiness check
+# Health & readiness check
 Every Jina Flow consists of a {ref}`number of microservices <architecture-overview>`, each of which have to be healthy before the Flow is ready to receive requests.